Able Archer 83: Exercise Able Archer 83

-A scenario released by NATO details the hypothetical lead-up to the Able Archer exercise, which was used by the U.S. Joint Chiefs of Staff in Washington D.C. and the British Ministry of Defence in London.
+A scenario released by NATO details the hypothetical lead-up to the Able Archer exercise, which was used by the U.S. Joint Chiefs of Staff in Washington, D.C., and the British Ministry of Defence in London.
 The war game was intended to be "Blue" forces representing NATO and "Orange" forces representing the Warsaw Pact.
 The scenario envisioned proxy conflicts in Syria, South Yemen, and Iran escalating after Yugoslavia shifted to the Blue bloc with Orange forces invading Finland, Norway, and West Germany.
 Dr. Gregory Pedlow, a SHAPE historian, explains the war game:

-The exercise scenario began with Orange (the hypothetical opponent) opening hostilities in all regions of ACE on 4 November (three days before the start of the exercise) and Blue (NATO) declaring a general alert.
+The exercise scenario began with Orange (the hypothetical opponent) opening hostilities in all regions of ACE [Allied Command Europe] on 4 November (three days before the start of the exercise) and Blue (NATO) declaring a general alert.
 Orange initiated the use of chemical weapons on 6 November and by the end of that day had used such weapons throughout ACE.
 All of these events had taken place prior to the start of the exercise and were simply part of the written scenario.
 There had thus been three days of fighting and a deteriorating situation prior to the start of the exercise.
 This was desired because—as previously stated—the purpose of the exercise was to test procedures for transitioning from conventional to nuclear operations.
 As a result of Orange advance, its persistent use of chemical weapons, and its clear intentions to rapidly commit second echelon forces, SACEUR requested political guidance on the use of nuclear weapons early on Day 1 of the exercise (7 November 1983).

 Thus, on November 7, 1983, as Soviet intelligence services were attempting to detect the early signs of a nuclear attack, NATO began to simulate one.
-The exercise, codenamed Able Archer, involved numerous NATO allies and simulated NATO's Command, Control, and Communications (C³) procedures during a nuclear war.
+The exercise, codenamed Able Archer, involved numerous NATO allies and simulated NATO's Command, Control, and Communications (C3) procedures during a nuclear war.
 Some Soviet leaders, because of the preceding world events and the exercise's particularly realistic nature, feared that the exercise was a cover for an actual attack.
 A KGB telegram of February 17 described one likely scenario: